thu-ml/zhusuan/docs/tutorials/vae.rst

 However, in most circumstances we would like to use :class:`~zhusuan.framework.BayesianNet`  rather than :class:`~zhusuan.framework.MetaBayesianNet` .
-Therefore, a common practice in ZhuSuan is to use a dectorator of :class:`~zhusuan.framework.MetaBayesianNet` , like this::
+Therefore, a common practice in ZhuSuan is to use a decorator of :class:`~zhusuan.framework.MetaBayesianNet` , like this::

     @zs.meta_bayesian_net(scope="gen", reuse_variables=True)